 Man2Man began in 2014.
 Smith said the program was created with the goal of greater minority male achievement in mind.
 This organization taught many of the members about leadership and mentorship.
 One member, Claudio Otero ‘19, said he has “grown as a leader” since joining Man2Man.

-Smith was not able to attend the Black Male Summit because it was scheduled for the same day as the Minority Access National Role Models Conference, where he received a personal recognition as a role model and accept an award recognizing Lynchburg College as a role model institution.
+Smith was not able to attend the Black Male Summit because it was scheduled for the same day as the Minority Access National Role Models Conference, where he received a personal recognition as a role model and accept an award recognizing University of Lynchburg as a role model institution.
 He worked with the Man2Man students so they could give the presentation on their own.

 Smith produced a slide show for the students and they divided the presentation between them.
 “Although we all had our own tasks, it was a group effort,” said Man2Man member Marc Propst ’19.
 The presentation was about “how to start a group like Man2Man at a predominately white institution,” and it also gave an overview of the program and summarized its impact on minority males’ graduation rates, said Abdul-Nabei Mumuni ‘18.